NASA-Planetary-Science/sbmt-client/misc/server/sbmt/internal/content/helpcontents.md

 it will be returned in the search.
 This results from the approximations used in the search algorithm.

+#### Viewing Images

 To map the image directly onto the asteroid, right-click either on the outline in the renderer or on an item in the returned list in the control panel.
 A popup menu will appear and clicking on the "Map Image" option will map the image onto the asteroid.

-Once an image is shown, additional menu items become active such as showing a properties window and generation of backplanes.
+Once an image is shown, additional menu items become active the next time you bring up the image popup menu.
+Note that four of these menu items (Map Image, Map Image Boundary, Show Frustum, and Show Boundary) can also be controlled with check boxes in the image list.

+##### Map Image Boundary

+Shows the boundary of the image as a colored rectangle

+##### Properties...

-The properties window that appears shows a 2D view of the image, various properties about the image, as well as a slider to modify the contrast.
+Brings up the Image Properties dialog box.
+This shows a 2D view of the image, various properties about the image, as well as a slider to modify the contrast.

+##### Spectrum...

+For multispectral images, brings up a dialog window that displays the spectrum associated with an individual pixel.

+##### Save Original FITS Image...

+Saves out the original FITS image file to the local file system.

+##### Generate Backplanes...

-The backplane generation option generates an image volume where each plane in the volume contains information about each pixel in the MSI Image.
+This generates an image volume where each plane in the volume contains information about each pixel in the MSI Image.